-Moisture has been the number one threat to masonry since the dawn of time.
+Moisture has been the number one threat to masonry for as long as it's been used as a building material.
 No matter where people go or what humans build, they will always be fighting rain, snow, dew, humidity and ice — all of which wreak havoc on structures through the years.

 Whether it be cracks, mold, efflorescence or complete deterioration, all masonry will succumb to the power of water eventually.
 However, there are a number of ways people can prolong the life of structures.
 And as a landscaper, this is one of your prime duties.